starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 .. _view_decorator:

 The ``@view`` decorator is identical to the ``@external`` decorator.
-The only difference is that the ``@view``method is *annotated* as a method that only queries the state rather than modifying it.
+The only difference is that the ``@view`` method is *annotated* as a method that may query the state and not modify it.
 Note that in the current version, this is not enforced by the compiler.

-Implicit arguments:
+.. topic:: Implicit arguments:
-*******************

-Consider the three implicit arguments: ``storage_ptr``, ``pedersen_ptr`` and ``range_check_ptr``:
+Consider the three implicit arguments: ``storage_ptr``, ``pedersen_ptr``, and ``range_check_ptr``:

-1. You should be familiar with ``pedersen_ptr``, computes the Pedersen hash function, and ``range_check_ptr``, which compares integers.
-But, it seems that the contract doesn't use any hash function or integer comparison, so why are they needed?
+1. You should be familiar with ``pedersen_ptr``, which computes the Pedersen hash function, and ``range_check_ptr``, which compares integers.
+But, it seems that the contract doesn't use any hash function or integer comparison.
+So, why are they needed?
 The reason is that storage variables require these implicit arguments to compute the actual memory address of this variable.
 This may not be needed in simple variables such as ``balance``, but with maps (see :ref:`storage_maps`), computing the Pedersen hash is part of what ``read()`` and ``write()`` do.
 2.  ``storage_ptr`` is a new primitive unique to StarkNet contracts (it doesn't exist in Cairo); it allows the code to talk with the contract's storage.
 This is also an implicit argument of ``read()`` and ``write()`` (this time, for more obvious reasons).

 Programming without hints:
 **************************

 If you are familiar with programming in Cairo, you are probably familiar with :ref:`hints <hints>`.
 Unfortunately (or fortunately, depending on your personal opinion), using hints in StarkNet is not possible.
-This is due to the fact that the contract's author, the User invoking the function, and the operator running it are likely to be different entities:
+This is due to the fact that the contract's author, the User invoking the function, and the Operator running it are likely to be different entities:

-1. The operator cannot run arbitrary python code due to security concerns.
+1. The Operator cannot run arbitrary python code due to security concerns.
-2. The User won't be able to verify that the operator ran the hint the contract author supplied.
+2. The User won't be able to verify that the Operator ran the hint the contract author supplied.
 3. It is not possible to prove that nondeterministic code *failed* -- since you should either prove you executed the hint or prove that, for any hint, the code would have failed.

-For efficiency, hints are still used by the standard library functions.

-A function may be whitelisted by an operator if they agree to run it, i.e., when it knows that it can run its hints successfully.
+For efficiency, hints are still used by the standard library functions through a mechanism of whitelisting.
+A hint may be whitelisted by an Operator if they agree to run it.

-NB this does not guarantee the soundness of the library function, which should be verified separately.
+Note, this does not guarantee the soundness of the library function, which should be verified separately.

 This means that not all the Cairo library functions can be used when writing a StarkNet contract, only those on the list.
 See `here <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/security/starknet_common.cairo>`_